Krishnamohan33/-ZeroHour-Dependency-Guard/README.md

 ## ⚙️ How It Works

 1. Reads your `package.json`
-2. Fetches metadata from npm registry
+2. Fetches package metadata from npm registry
-3. Checks publish timestamps for each dependency
+3. Extracts publish timestamps for each version
-4. Calculates age in hours
+4. Calculates how recently each dependency was published
-5. Blocks install if below threshold
+5. Blocks install if within unsafe threshold

 ---

 ## 🧠 Default Policy

-* Blocks packages published within last **6 hours**
+* Blocks packages published within the last **6 hours**

-This can be extended in future versions.

 ---